marcussacana/StringReloads/Help/Readme.txt

 -"Monospaced" When false the FontName, FontSize, Bold are required -"FakeBreakLine" If the engine don't have any breakline char, the fakebreakline full the line with space to automatically break the line where needed
--"FontName" The font face name to be used in the string measure -"FontSize" The font size to be used in hte string measure (decimal) -"Bold" If true, the string will measure using bold font -"MaxWidth" When Monospaced is true, put the max count of characters per line, when false, the max line width in pixels
+-"FontName" The font face name to be used in the string measure -"FontSize" The font size to be used in the string measure (decimal) -"Bold" If true, the string will measure using bold font -"MaxWidth" When Monospaced is true, put the max count of characters per line, when false, the max line width in pixels